vertyll/project-a-microservices/README.md

 #### Common Library
 - Provides shared code, DTOs, event definitions, and utilities for all microservices
-- Implements common patterns like the Saga pattern and Outbox pattern
+- Implements common patterns like Outbox pattern
 - Contains reusable components for Kafka integration, exception handling, and API responses
 - Ensures consistency in how services communicate and process events
 - Includes base classes for implementing event choreography
 - Provides shared ports and adapters interfaces for consistent hexagonal architecture implementation

 #### Auth Service
-- Responsible for user authentication and authorization using JWT and refresh tokens
+- Responsible for user authentication, authorization using JWT and refresh tokens
 - Manages the user credentials, account activation, and session management
 - Database stores:
   - User credentials (email, hashed passwords)